geonetwork/core-geonetwork/docs/manual/docs/customizing-application/implementing-a-schema-plugin.md

 </schemas>
 ```

 In the case of the prefix oai_dc shown above, if a schema converter with prefix *oai_dc* exists in the `schema-conversions.xml` file of a GeoNetwork schema, then records that belong to this schema will be transformed and included in OAIPMH requests for the *oai_dc* prefix.
-See [schema_conversions](schema_conversions.md) for more info.
+See [Creating the schema-conversions.xml file](/customizing-application/implementing-a-schema-plugin.rst#schema_conversions) for more info.

 To add oai_dc support for the MCP, the easiest method is to copy oai_dc.xsl from the convert directory of the iso19139 schema, modify it to cope with the different namespaces and additional elements of the MCP and add it to the `schema-conversions.xml` file for the MCP.